 - Stress Related Health Problems will Increase: Rushing causes stress.
 Constant stress causes certain physiological changes.
 It’s not a matter of if you’ll be affected, but when you’ll be affected.
 In order to live a healthy lifestyle, you need to learn how to slow down and relax a little.

 Small Inaccuracies Tend to Accumulate: Anyone involved in any sort of technical field needs to consider the effect of rushing, of taking shortcuts, on the accuracy of output.
 Every article I’ve read on the subject of improving accuracy focuses on the need to set aside additional time up front to reduce errors that cause delays in the end.
 However, the effects of shortcuts can affect anyone.
 Drivers often find out too late that a seemingly reasonable shortcut results in an accident.
+Moreover, there are no doubts about it, car accidents can have devastating consequences.
+Of course, no one likes to think too much about being injured on the road, but it is important to remember that if ever you are involved in a car accident and you suspect that another driver was responsible then you might want to seek legal advice from an attorney.
+Personal injury law can seem complex and therefore it is always best to get help from an expert.
+It is not just driving that rushing can have a negative impact on though.
 Even the environment is affected by bad decisions that come from rushing.
 The most prominent effect of rushing and the resultant inaccuracies is that you’ll spend more money to obtain less worthwhile results.

 Reduction of Personal Pleasure: It doesn’t matter how you’re rushing or in what environment you rush-when you rush you reduce the pleasure derived from that activity.
 The sad fact is that rushing affects everything from eating a delicious meal to making working meaningful.
 Multitasking makes matters worse because now you’re not even paying full attention to the activity.
 When the world goes by in a blur, it’s hard to define what you’ve done, why you’ve done it, and what you’ve gotten out of it.